Table of Contents

-It is best to use popular sweets, and as there are many vegetarians and vegans among animal rescue supporters, make sure there is no gelatin or other animal products in them in them.
+It is best to use popular sweets, and as there are many vegetarians and vegans among animal rescue supporters, make sure there is no gelatin or other animal products in them.
 If possible, use sweets without palm oil in, or at least palm oil from a sustainable source.
 Using vegan sweets means you will not have caused any animal suffering.

 The jar of sweets is sent to the home of the winner, and the postage charge has to come out of the amount made by the fundraising event.
-So it is cheaper to post, use sweets than aren’t too heavy, and a plastic jar so it is lighter and less breakable than a glass one.
+So, it is cheaper to post, use sweets than aren’t too heavy, and a plastic jar, so it is lighter and less breakable than a glass one.
 The Jar of sweets has to be big and impressive enough to make people want to enter, usually paying around £1 each.

 Below: Online charity fundraising idea: Raise money to help animals by running an online “Guess How Many Sweets Are In The Jar” competition.